I started reading this book because of Chase Jarvis’ recommendation.

 “You only need one good reason to commit to an idea, not four hundred.
 But if you have four hundred reasons to say yes and one reason to say no, the answer is probably no.”

-“If it’s not a HELL YES, than it’s a no”.
+“If it’s not a HELL YES, than it’s a no” by Derek Sivers.

 This is a great way to decide to pursuit something, or to simply not.
 When I start to feel anxious and irritated about doing something, it is probably time to stop doing it.

-In the book, there are a lot of exercises that you can put into practise in order to become more creative.
+In the book, there are a lot of exercises that you can put into practise in order to be more creative and to find your own rhythm.

-Even though this book isn’t focused on teaching you a specific method to be more creative, by learning more about the author’s life and experiences, you will get valuable life lessons to produce more great, creative and meaningful work.
+Even though, this book isn’t focused on teaching you a specific method to be more creative, by learning more about the author’s life and experiences, you will get valuable life lessons to produce more great, deep and meaningful work.

 -Consistency (by writing every day);